WaifuForever/Github-Commit-Patterns/CONTRIBUTE.md

   * Grammar and spelling corrections
   * Improvement of source referencing (images, references, etc.)
   * Incorrect, inconsistent or incomplete information fixes
-  * Improving the suggested pattern
+  * Improvement of the suggested pattern
+  * Add new sections